stridecolossus/JOVE/doc/blog/part 4 - model demo/model.loader.md

 // Load and verify file format version final int version = in.readInt();
 if(version > VERSION) {
-	throw new UnsupportedOperationException(String.format("Unsupported version: version=%d supported=%d", version, VERSION));
+    throw new UnsupportedOperationException(...);
 }
 ```

-and add the corresponding line to output the version number in the `write` method.
+and add corresponding code to output the version number in the write method.

 The model is loaded and created as follows: